 Studying adhesion properties on surface and thin film interfaces

-Lastly, an Assessment of viscous material properties through Creep- and Relaxation testing as well dynamical mechanical analysis on the nanoscale
+Lastly, an assessment of viscous material properties through creep and relaxation testing, as well as dynamical mechanical analysis on the nanoscale

 Ideal Uses of Nanoindentation